dordnung/Speedport-Hybrid-Rebooter/README.md

 ## Speedport Hybrid Rebooter

 This will restart your Speedport Hybrid Router.
-With this you can for example restart your Speedport at a specific time interval (Crontab on Linux).
+With this you can for example restart your Speedport in a specific time interval (Crontab on Linux).
 Your device have to be in the local network and have to be access to the configurator!

 ## Install Instruction